*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The tea looks beautiful when prepared.
 It has a deep, vibrant green that looks as inviting as it smells.
-You might find yourself entranced by its appealing beauty right as you go to take a sip of this great Sencha Tea from Zen No Ocha(*affiliate link), check price on Amazon.
+You might find yourself entranced by its appealing beauty right as you go to take a sip of this great Sencha Tea from Zen No Ocha(*affiliate link), check the price on Amazon.

+The aroma complements the taste of the tea as well.
+It has a soft, grassy fragrance that hits your nose right before you drink it, adding to the overall experience.
 The leaves themselves are fantastic, I found no stems in my bag just pure leaves.
 You can use the same serving of leaves to steep multiple times, however, I found three steeps to be the limit and that was pushing it.
 You will probably want to cap it at 2 steeps per serving.

 Final Thoughts on Zen no Ocha – Sencha Green Tea